 Section 130, paragraph 3: Commissions meet regularly/monthly (May be unable to)

 Council members have indicated they have many concerns.
-A second reading and public hearing is scheduled for July 21.
+A The second opportunity for council to examine an ordinance, and when the public is invited to weigh ... and Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... is scheduled for July 21.

 Misread rules may doom other efforts